incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 [Hedera-Local-Node] ERROR (DockerService) [✘] [✘] Node cannot start properly because necessary ports are in use!
 ```

-* **Option 1:** Instead of starting another instance of the network, use the `npm run generate-accounts` to generate new accounts for an already started network.
+To resolve this error, terminate any existing local node Docker processes as well as any other processes bound to these port numbers before attempting to run the node.
+You can accomplish this by running `docker compose down -v`, `git clean -xfd`, and `git reset --hard`.

-* **Option 2:** If you get the above error, ensure that you terminate any existing Docker processes for the local node, and also any other processes that are bound to these port numbers, before running the npm start command.
-You can run `docker compose down -v`, `git clean -xfd`, `git reset --hard` to fix this.
+Alternatively, instead of starting a new instance of the network, you can use the `npm run generate-accounts` command to generate new accounts for the network that's already running.

 ## Next Steps

-Want to learn how to deploy smart contracts on Hedera?
-Visit the guide on how to [Deploy a Smart Contract Using Hardhat and Hedera JSON-RPC Relay](https://docs.hedera.com/hedera/tutorials/smart-contracts/deploy-a-smart-contract-using-hardhat-hedera-json-rpc-relay).
+With your local node up and running, you're now ready to learn how to [deploy a smart contract using Hardhat and Hedera JSON-RPC relay](https://docs.hedera.com/hedera/tutorials/smart-contracts/deploy-a-smart-contract-using-hardhat-hedera-json-rpc-relay).

 <table data-card-size="large" data-view="cards"><thead><tr><th align="center"></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td align="center"><p>Writer: Owanate, Technical Writer</p><p><a href="https://github.com/owans">GitHub</a> | <a href="https://medium.com/@owanateamachree">Medium</a></p></td><td><a href="https://medium.com/@owanateamachree">https://medium.com/@owanateamachree</a></td></tr><tr><td align="center"><p>Editor: Krystal, Technical Writer</p><p><a href="https://github.com/theekrystallee">GitHub</a> | <a href="https://twitter.com/theekrystallee">Twitter</a></p></td><td><a href="https://twitter.com/theekrystallee">https://twitter.com/theekrystallee</a></td></tr></tbody></table>